-As you are aware the SAI review and report in relation to reference number W48461 is complete.
+As you are aware the SAI review and report in relation to reference number is complete.

-'s Serious Adverse Incident was to fully investigate the The remit of circumstances which contributed to her clinical incident.
+The remit of serious Adverse Incident was to fully investigate the circumstances which contributed to her clinical incident.
 The Review Team was comprised Mr Anthony Glackin Consultant Urologist, Dr Aaron Milligan Consultant Radiologist, Mrs Katherine Robinson Booking and Contact Centre Manager, and Mrs Christine Rankin Booking Manager.
 To provide context, part of the work included a look-back exercise for 7 Urology patients who managed in the same manner as in October 2014.
 This was to satisfy the panel that there was a management plan in place and no harm had come to the other 7 patient (letters) which were not triaged on the week ending 30 October 2014.
 The manual look-back was done using the 6 available patient charts on 14 November 2016.
 These 6 patients all have been discharged or management plans in place.
-The 7th (patient initials of chart was not able to be found on Trust property at this time. office on week commencing 28 November 2016.
+The 7th (patient initials chart was not able to be found on Trust property at this time.
+It is chart arrived to the Governance office on week commencing 28 November 2016.
 The look-back exercise was completed on 13 December 2016.
-There is clinical detail within the dictated letter in relation to the requires clinical validation.
+There is clinical detail within the dictated letter in relation to the second consultation which requires clinical validation.
 This has been given to Mr Anthony Glackin to review on 15 December 2016.